 The customer wants to create a multihomed site.
 The site will be composed of two site-network-accesses; for resiliency purposes, the customer wants the two site-network-accesses to be meshed on different POPs.

-This scenario can be expressed as follows:
+This scenario can be expressed with the following XML snippet: